Ballantrae Lifeboat Station: History

 At the meeting of the RNLI Committee of Management on Thursday 2 December 1869, with reference to the application of local residents, and the subsequent visit and report of the RNLI Inspector of Lifeboats, it was decided to establish a lifeboat station at Ballantrae.
 It was also decided to appropriate the legacy of the late Mrs Harriot Richardson of Greenwich to the station, and that the lifeboat placed on station was to be named William and Harriot, in accordance with her wishes.

 The RNLI journal 'The Lifeboat' of 1 August 1872 reported a 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and 10 oars, arriving on station in January 1871.
 It had been deemed that there were sufficient fishermen resident locally, to be able to crew the lifeboat, which had been transported along with its carriage to Girvan by the London and North-Western and Glasgow and South Western railway companies, the latter being free of charge.
 The lifeboat, which cost £284-15s, was met by her crew, who then sailed her down to Ballantrae, with the carriage being taken by road.

 At a ceremony on 1 February 1871, the lifeboat was paraded through the village to the newly built boathouse, which cost £194-16s, and was duly named William and Harriot (ON 268), before being demonstrated to the assembled crowd.

 At 20:00 on the 23 January 1877, the Ballantrae lifeboat was launched to the aid of the brig Aurora, of Ardrossan, on passage from Belfast.
 The lifeboat arrived with the vessel at 21:00, which had now struck a reef, and the crew of seven were rescued.

 A larger lifeboat was sent to Ballantrae in 1906.
-The 35-foot Self-righting Dungeness-class (Rubie) lifeboat was also named William and Harriot (ON 548).
+The 35-foot self-righting Dungeness-class lifeboat, designed by Rubie, was also named William and Harriot (ON 548).

 During the salvage operation of the S.S.
 Deloraine on 29 January 1909, which had run aground at Ballantrae in a blizzard in December, a storm blew up.
 The salvage boat was unable to get in close in the conditions, so the Ballantrae lifeboat was called.
 With skilful navigation by the lifeboat coxswain in dangerous rock strewn shores, eight men were rescued from the vessel.